-If you do the steps above and find there are still rings or stains in your sink, try this.
+If you do the steps above and find there are still mineral deposits, rings, water spots, hard water deposits or stains in your sink, try this.
 Pour some more baking soda over the stains in your sink.
 Put a few paper towels over the baking soda.
 Pour enough vinegar on the paper towels to coat them.
 Let it sit for 30 minutes.

 Remove the paper towels and scrub the stains again.
-Rinse and you should have a nice and shiny stainless sink again.
+Rinse the entire sink and you should have a nice, shiny stainless sink again.

 How do I get my stainless steel sink to shine?

-Contrary to what you might think, you don’t need “stainless cleaner” to get your stainless sink to shine.
+Contrary to what you might think, you don’t need “stainless cleaner” to give your stainless sink that extra shine.
 You might need to scrub a little, but you only need vinegar and baking soda to make your sink shine like the day you bought it.
 Check out the after photo of my dirty sink.

 Does vinegar damage stainless steel?

 Vinegar does not damage your stainless steel sink.
-It’s a great natural ingredient for cleaning it.
-You can also use white vinegar to clean other stainless appliances like your refrigerator or a toaster.
+It’s a great natural cleaning product.
+You can also use white vinegar to clean other stainless steel appliances like your refrigerator or a toaster.

 I hope this helps you with your dirty stainless sink.